pip-services/pip-services-docs/content/en/net/commons/refer/descriptor.md

 #### Equals
 Compares this descriptor to a value.
-If value is a Descriptor it tries to match them, otherwise the method returns false.
+If value is a Descriptor, it tries to match them;
+otherwise, the method returns false.

 > `public override` bool Equals(object obj)

-- **obj**: object - the value to match against this descriptor.
+- **obj**: object - value to match against this descriptor.
 - **returns**: bool - true if the value is matching descriptor and false otherwise.

 #### ExactMatch